STORM-IRIT/Radium-Engine/doc/developer/plugin.md

 -   `RESOURCES ListOfResourcesDirectory` : this parameter, optional, will install several resources, needed by the plugin for its correct execution, so that the Radium resource locator system will be able to find them.
        Resources could be shader source files, images, data files, etc...

+-   `HELPER_LIBS ListofHelperLibraries`: this parameter, optional, will allow to fetch and install, alongside the plugin, libraries and their resources used by the plugin and not available in the Radium Bundle.
+This is useful when a plugin just defines the radium application interface to services offered in an external, radium dependent, library.

 -   `INSTALL_IN_RADIUM_BUNDLE` : this parameter, optional, will install the plugin and its associated resources directly into the Radium Bundle installation directory.
 This will allow to have Plugins relocatable at the same time than